 Here are a few auto tech hackathon ideas:

-Consumers are increasingly using monthly or annual subscription service of Netflix, The idea is to create a mobile app or web platform to empower consumers to better manage their payments for ongoing subscription services like Amazon, Spotify, iCloud, DropBox, and so on.
+Consumers are increasingly using the monthly or annual subscription services of Netflix, The idea is to create a mobile app or web platform to empower consumers to better manage their payments for ongoing subscription services like Amazon, Spotify, iCloud, DropBox, and so on.

 The focus of this software or app should be to help detect and manage consumers’ subscriptions once they fall into disuse.